Davidyz/VectorCode/docs/cli.md

   Then the embedding function object will be initialised as `OllamaEmbeddingFunction(url="http://127.0.0.1:11434/api/embeddings", model_name="nomic-embed-text")`.
 Default: `{}`;
+- `embedding_dims`: integer or `null`, the number of dimensions to truncate the embeddings to. _Make sure your model supports Matryoshka Representation Learning (MRL) before using this._ Learn more about MRL [here](https://sbert.net/examples/sentence_transformer/training/matryoshka/README.html#matryoshka-embeddings).
+  When set to `null` (or unset), the embeddings won't be truncated;
 - `db_url`: string, the url that points to the Chromadb server.
 VectorCode will start an HTTP server for Chromadb at a randomly picked free port on `localhost` if your configured `http://host:port` is not accessible.
 Default: `http://127.0.0.1:8000`;